DaveWM/dave-martin-blog/content/posts/building-a-cli-application-in-elixir.md

 **Output Formatting**

-Every CLI app needs a way to nicely format its outputs.
+Most CLI apps need a way to nicely format their output.
 For this, I used Elixir's built-in [IO.ANSI](https://hexdocs.pm/elixir/1.12/IO.ANSI.html) module.
 Using [ANSI](https://en.wikipedia.org/wiki/ANSI_escape_code "ANSI") sequences allow you to do basic text formatting, like outputting bold or coloured text.
 I also used the [cli_spinners](https://github.com/blackode/elixir_cli_spinners) library to show some fancy loading spinners.
 Both modules are pretty straightforward to use.
 Here's an example code snippet, that shows a spinner while waiting for the user to log in:

 ```elixir
 OK.for do